lorenlugosch/end-to-end-SLU/README.md

 PyTorch, numpy, soundfile, pandas, tqdm, TextGrid

 ## Usage
-First, change the directories in the config file (like ```experiments/no_unfreezing.cfg```, or whichever experiment you want to run) to wherever the LibriSpeech data and/or Fluent Speech Commands data are stored on your computer.
+First, change the directories in the config file (like ```experiments/no_unfreezing.cfg```, or whichever experiment you want to run) to point to where the LibriSpeech data and/or Fluent Speech Commands data are stored on your computer.

 _ASR pre-training:_ LibriSpeech is pretty big (>100 GB uncompressed), so don't do this part unless you want to re-run the pre-training part with different hyperparameters.
 To pre-train the model on LibriSpeech, run the following command:
 ```